Family: Asteraceae

 Actions: Leaf: diuretic, choleretic, anti-inflammatory.
 Root: choleretic, cholagogue, tonic, antirheumatic, bitter, alterative, depurative.

-Use: The leaves are a potasium sparing diuretic, yet are not overstimulating to the kidneys.
-The root is stimulating to the digestive system, most notably the liver.
+Use: Dandelion root is a useful diuretic because it allows for the production and flow of urine without potassium loss.
+The leaves are a potasium sparing diuretic, yet are not overstimulating to the kidneys, making this a useful diuretic for persons with sensitive kidneys.
+The root is stimulating to the digestive system, enhancing prodution of digestive bile.
 It is indicated in any condition of liver and/or gall-bladder inflammation and stasis including cholelithiasis, metabolic toxicity, and jaundice.
-Taraxacum root is alterative for chronic toxic conditions manifesting as eczema, acne, arthritis, chronic gastritis and enteritis.
+Dandelion (Taraxacum root) is alterative for chronic topical conditions manifesting as eczema, acne, arthritis, chronic gastritis and enteritis.
+According to Traditional Chiense Medicine and Auyrvedic Medicine; skin disorders may be a sign of a low functioning liver, as skin disorders manifest when the liver is overworked.

 Dandelion root benefits your liver, helping protect it from oxidative stress and keeping it working effectively.
 Used for centuries in China, India and Russia as an effective liver tonic, mostly due to its anti-inflammatory effects and ability to fight oxidative stress.